phephephe/create_vault/README.md

-# create_vault
+# Sihkar-CA
-Create and generate secrets to Ansible Vaults
+Very small, simple and sure CA using Ansible.